 - 1) Open spaces and recreational facilities as identified on the Doncaster Local Plan Proposals Map are protected from non-open space development.
 Proposals involving the loss of any open space identified will only be supported where: - a) Enhanced provision can be made within the immediate area, and - b) Where community support can be demonstrated via public consultation - 2) To address local needs new major residential development will provide or improve open space provision within Stainforth.
-The quantum of open space will be provided in accordance with Policy 28 of the Doncaster Local Plan. - 3) Proposals for new and improved outdoor sport provision and recreation facilities, including informal, formal and public provision and children's play areas, will be supported provided that they: - a) Are designed to be accessible to all; - b) Will serve needs of different user groups; and - c) Ensure impacts on residential amenity are minimised
+The quantum of open space will be provided in accordance with Policy 28 of the Doncaster Local Plan and in the case of the schemes of between 10 and 20 family houses, a commuted sum toward the improvement of open space provision in Stainforth will be expected. - 3) Proposals for new and improved outdoor sport provision and recreation facilities, including informal, formal and public provision and children's play areas, will be supported provided that they: - a) Are designed to be accessible to all; - b) Will serve needs of different user groups; and - c) Ensure impacts on residential amenity are minimised